solpr/solpr/README.md

-## Data driven agronomist and want to solve agricultural and other problems based on data.!!
+## Data driven scientist who wants to solve different problems based on data.!!

 - ⚡ I’m currently learning new things 🤣
 - 👯 I’m looking to collaborate with other content creators